MewesK/TwigExcelBundle/README.md

         ...
     {% endxlsheader %}

- * Cannot contain 'xlsdocument', 'xlssheet', 'xlsrow', 'xlsheader', 'xlsfooter' or 'xlscell' tags
+ * Cannot contain 'xlsdocument', 'xlssheet', 'xlsrow', 'xlsheader', 'xlsfooter', 'xlscell' or 'xlsdrawing' tags
- * May contain one or more 'xlsdrawing' tags (not supported in Excel5 files)
+ * May contain one 'xlsleft', 'xlscenter' and 'xlsright'

 #### Attributes